mskim9097/2800_202510_BBY27/README.md

 - Would ideally have it so that researchers actually have to submit an application to be approved by our team, so as to avoid just anyone from adding to our database.
 - Would like to have it so that researchers can eventually extract data from their quests in the form of a csv file.
 Currently they are not able to view the results of their quests.
 - Ability of the explorer to be able to save data that they have collected, close the app, and then come back and complete it at a later date.
+- Currently the app only supports a quest being completed by one Explorer.
+It should eventually be able to take multiple sightings and be marked completed once the researcher decides it is done.
+- Completing quests only allows uploading one image, but eventually it should accept more than one image.

 ---